numerous-com/numerous-codespace-template/README.md

 ## Initializing a new project

-Before we used the `numerous init` command with arguments that specify the marimo and streamlit example projects specifically.
-But if we want to start a new project from scratch, you can instead leave out those arguments, and follow a wizard in the terminal.
+Before, we used the `numerous init` command with arguments that specify the Marimo and Streamlit example projects specifically.
+But if we want to start a new project from scratch, you can leave out those arguments and follow a wizard in the terminal instead.

 We create a folder, enter it, and run the init command (you can use a different folder name, if you prefer):